MoskKir/myLernJS/README.md

 * Timer

 ### WeekBudget
-* cost accounting app
+* Cost accounting app
 * DOM Elements
 * Event Listener
 * Timer
 * Work with classes

 ### AJAX
-* one button and
+* One button and
 * AJAX request from .txt file

+### AJAXJSON
+* Two button and
+* AJAX request from .JSON files
+* Work with object and array objects